LivePersonInc/developer-center/pages/Documents/Solutions/Transporter/getting-started.md

 Once your keys are generated, your Public Key will be saved to your account, and you will be prompted to securely store your Private Key and Passphrase (these will not be saved).

-<div class="note">If you do not save your Private Key and/or Passphrase offline, you will not be able to decrypt your completed reports — use GPG Suite or GPG4Win to do so.</div>
+<div class="attn-note">If you do not save your Private Key and/or Passphrase offline, you will not be able to decrypt your completed reports — use GPG Suite or GPG4Win to do so.</div>

 **Notes:**